Huntress (DC Comics)

 The Huntress is the name of several fictional characters appearing in American comic books published by DC Comics, commonly in association with the superhero Batman.
 The two best-known women to bear the Huntress name are Helena Bertinelli and Helena Wayne, the latter being from an alternate universe.
 Although Helena Wayne and Helena Bertinelli are both superheroes, the Huntress of the Golden Age was a supervillain.
+An alternate version of Julie Madison becomes the Huntress in Batman: Gotham by Gaslight: A League for Justice, set on Earth-19.

 Characterization

 Paula Brooks

 The Golden Age Huntress was a supervillain with the real name of Paula Brooks who battled the superhero Wildcat, first appearing in Sensation Comics #68.
 She joined the second Injustice Society of America and stole Plymouth Rock.
 She married fellow supervillain the Sportsmaster.

 The character was later retroactively renamed the Tigress in the pages of Young All-Stars.
 These stories took place prior to her villainous career.
 At this point, the young Paula Brooks was a superheroine, and fought both Nazis and criminals as a Young All-Stars member.